Deciphering the mechanism of $J/\psi$-nucleon scattering: Gluon exchange mechanism

 where the first uncertainties come from the errors of the experimental data, while the second ones represent the difference from the Omn\`es matrices in Refs.~\cite{Ropertz:2018stk,Hoferichter:2012wf}.
 A comparison of the fit results with the data is shown in Fig.~\ref{fig:fitall} (see the Appendix for technical details).

 Building upon Eq.~(\ref{equMOrepresentation}) and employing the dispersion relation~\eqref{TJpsiJpsitoNbarNinmaintext}, we derive the $s$-channel helicity amplitude $\mathcal{T}_{J/\psi J/\psi \to N(\lambda_3)\bar{N}(\lambda_4)}(s)$ for the process $J/\psi J/\psi\to N\bar{N}$.
 A Gaussian form factor, $\exp\left[-(s'-s)/\Lambda^2\right]$, is introduced into the integrand of the dispersion integral in Eq.~\eqref{TJpsiJpsitoNbarNinmaintext} to regularize the ultraviolet linear divergence.
 This specific form keeps the long-distance behavior of the potential unaffected by the form factor~\cite{Reinert:2017usi}.
 With the crossing relation~\cite{Hara:1970gc,Martin:1970hmp}, this framework enables us to construct the corresponding $t$-channel $S$-wave helicity amplitude for the process of $J/\psi N\to J/\psi N$, as depicted in Fig.~\ref{fig:feyndiag}b, from which one can obtain the $S$-wave $J/\psi N$ scattering amplitude.
-Since the $\pi\pi$ pair is the lightest hadronic channel, the long-distance behavior of the potential is given by the $e^{-2M_\pi r}/r$ as demonstrated for the double-$J/\psi$ scattering in Ref.~\cite{Dong:2021lkh}, which should be universal for all OZI suppressed scattering potentials.